davidc6/exploring_rust/rust-notes/concurrency.md

 they might try to modify the reference counter concurrency which will give unexpected results. (tip, Arc can come in handy in such cases).
 - `UnsafeCell` - `Cell` and `RefCell` are not Sync and Send either.
 UnsafeCell, on it's own, does not perform any synchronisation.
+UnsafeCell does not come with any conditions to avoid undefined behaviour.
+Usually it is not used on it's own but rather wrapped in any type that provides safety such as Cell or Mutex.

 ## Primitives